zhennongchen/cineCMR_SAM/README.md

 We have proposed cineCMR-SAM, a customized SAM for cine CMR segmentation.
 It can segment a 2D slice (both SAX and LAX) across one cardiac cycle.<br />
 The main contributions of cineCMR-SAM are as follows:<br />
 (1) introduce a temporal-spatial attention mechanism in the origianl SAM ViT encoder to enable 2D+T segmentation.<br />
-(2) enable text prompt (words: "LAX" or "SAX) and box prompt (bounding box around the region) (3) fine-tuned on two public datasets (STACOM and ACDC) and validate on three different unseen datasets. (the fine-tuned weights is not released since the paper has not been published yet).
+(2) enable text prompt (words: "LAX" or "SAX) and box prompt (bounding box around the region)<br />
+(3) fine-tuned on two public datasets (STACOM and ACDC) and validate on three different unseen datasets. (the fine-tuned weights is not released since the paper has not been published yet).<br />

 ## User Guideline